+The best maca powder supplier from Peru.
+Are you looking a safe source of black, red and yellow maca root?.
 We produce and market the best Organic Peruvian Maca Powder.
 Our standarized processes ensure the highest content of macamides, macaenes, protein and fiber present in maca (Lepidium meyenii).

 The black, red and yellow maca roots used in our products are cultivated at the Plateau of Bom Bom (more than 3500 masl) in Junin – Pasco, with the traditional high Andean cultivation technique of rotating farmland every 5 years and the natural sun drying of the tubers for 3 months, both practices ensure the nutritional quality of our derivatives.

 At AMAZON ANDES we are producers, suppliers and exporters of organic products derived from maca root in bulk (raw and gelatinized powder).
 We offer wholesale prices for importers and distributors.
-Currentl, we are in more than 37 countries.
+Currently, we are in more than 37 countries.
 We are suppliers of the best raw material from the Andean-Amazonian area in Peru.

 We have an active certificate by Control Union Peru for USDA-NOP, EUROPE, CANADA and JAPAN.
-Our facilities are FDA certified. we also offer the EOM service or private label in the following products:
+Our facilities are FDA certified.

 The main benefit of maca is that it is an adaptogen food, which means it will balance our body according to the needs of each one.
 It acts mainly on the endocrine system, balancing our hormonal levels and promoting our comprehensive health naturally through one of its main phytochemical compounds, an alkaloid called macaine 1,2,3 and 4.
 Its other benefits studied and proven by ancient knowledge are due to the presence of sterols, macronutrients, vitamins and minerals in significant quantities.